Gaurav-vats-12/laravel-ecommerce-project/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within project, please send an e-mail to me via [contact@rahulvijayam.com](mailto:contact@rahulvijayam.com).
+If you discover a security vulnerability within project, please send an e-mail to me via [contact@rahulvijayam.com](mailto:exoticaitsol@gmail.com).
 All security vulnerabilities will be promptly addressed.

-## License

-The project developed using laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).